Our Lady of Apparition Cathedral, Cascavel

-The Metropolitan Cathedral of Our Lady of Apparition (Catedral Metropolitana Nossa Senhora Aparecida) Also Cascavel Cathedral Is a Catholic church and home to the Archdiocese of Cascavel, in the state of Paraná in Brazil.
+The Metropolitan Cathedral of Our Lady of Apparition (Catedral Metropolitana Nossa Senhora Aparecida), also known as Cascavel Cathedral, is a Roman Catholic church and cathedral of the Archdiocese of Cascavel, in the state of Paraná in Brazil.

-The 10 of June 1952 the Parish of Our Lady of Apparition (Aparecida) was created, that became official patron of the municipality by the Law 201/62.
+On 10 June 1952 the parish of Our Lady of Apparition was created, who became official patron of the municipality by law 201/62.

-Its construction, between Brasil Avenue and Rio Grande South Street, began in 1974, after the solemn transport of the sacred image of the ancient cathedral (located to the right of the current Cathedral), with the aim of being the new Church of the municipality.
+The building's construction, between Brasil Avenue and Rio Grande South Street, began in 1974, after the solemn transport of the sacred image of the old church (located to the right of the current cathedral), with the aim of being the new cathedral of the municipality.

-On May 5, 1978, with the finished work, the Diocese of Cascavel was created, becoming the parish church and then in the cathedral.
-On October 16, 1979, the diocese was elevated to an Archdiocese, and the church to Metropolitan Cathedral.
+On 5 May 1978, with the work finished, the Diocese of Cascavel was created, of which it became the parish church and cathedral.
+On 16 October 1979, the diocese was elevated to an archdiocese and the church to metropolitan cathedral.